LeJeko/OpenWRT-USB-Tethering/README.md

 Installation:

-* /!\ A valid internet connection via Wi-Fi or WAN Ethernet is required for installing required packages
+**/!\ A valid internet connection via Wi-Fi or WAN Ethernet is required for installing required packages**

-* 1. copy the script on the device via scp
+1. copy the script on the device via scp
   * $ scp lockdown.sh root@192.168.1.1:/tmp/
-* 2. connect to the device and install:
+2. connect to the device and install:
   * $ sh /tmp/lockdown.sh install
-* 3. Restart the device
+3. Restart the device
-* 4. Reconnect with new IP 192.1680.254
+4. Reconnect with new IP 192.1680.254

 Connect iOS device